Orna Barbivai: Political career

 In January 2019, Barbivai announced her intention to enter politics, and she later joined Yesh Atid, where she announced that she will run for a Knesset seat in the upcoming April 2019 Knesset election.
 Barbivai was number four on the party's list of candidates.
 After Yesh Atid formed an alliance with the Israel Resilience Party and Telem, which came to be known as Blue and White, Barbivai was placed on the tenth spot of its list, and was elected to the Knesset as a result.
 She remained on the tenth spot on the alliance's list in both the September election and the 2020 election, and retained her seat in both instances.

 In March 2020, Yesh Atid and Telem split from Blue and White, forming their own faction.
 After the two parties split in January 2021, Barbivai was given the second spot on Yesh Atid's list ahead of the March election, where Barbivai retained her seat. following the inauguration of the twenty-fourth Knesset, Barbivai was appointed to chair the Foreign Affairs and Defense Committee, becoming the first woman to do so.
 In June, following the formation of the Thirty-sixth government, Barbivai was sworn in as the Minister of Economy.
 She served until the inauguratiuon of the Thirty-seventh government of Israel on 29 December 2022.

 On 1 August 2023, Barbivai resigned from the Knesset to run for Mayor of Tel Aviv.
 She subsequently lost the election to incumbent Mayor Ron Huldai.

+Honors

+In 2014 Barbivai was honored as one of the torchbearers in the national Israeli Independence Day ceremony.